luucyadmin/luucy-cli/README.md

 # luucy command line interface
 Developer tool for luucy plugin development

+> View [the upgrade guide for 6.1](doc/upgrade-6.1.md) for upgrading to the latest luucy version

 ## Installing the develoepr tools / cli
 You need to install [nodejs and npm](https://nodejs.dev/learn/how-to-install-nodejs) first.